 The key to the game might be how the Broncos protect Peyton Manning.
 Manning was hit a few times last week by San Diego, and aggravated a high ankle sprain.
 He will play, but he has dealt with injuries to both ankles and his mobility might be an issue.
 That's not good news against the Chiefs, who lead the NFL with 36 sacks, three more than any other team.
 Denver's offensive line is a weakness, one that Kansas City could exploit in the NFL's premier matchup of Week 11.

 Here are the other NFL games this week, from best to worst (all times Eastern, all games Sunday unless noted otherwise):

 2. New England at Carolina, 8:40 p.m.
 (Monday): In almost any other week, this would be the marquee game.
 The Panthers come in as small favorites over a 7-2 Patriots team, and given how well their defense is playing, that respect is justified.

-4. Baltimore at Chicago, 1 p.m.: The Ravens refuse to go away, beating the Bengals in overtime last week to improve to 4-5.
+4. Baltimore at Chicago, 1 p.m.: The Ravens refuse to go away, winning an overtime game against the Bengals last week to improve to 4-5.
 Their remaining schedule is tough, but the defending champs aren't dead yet.

 5. Cleveland at Cincinnati, 1 p.m.: The Browns already have one win against the Bengals.
-If they get another one they'll be a half-game back in the AFC North and own the tiebreaker.
+Another win on Sunday and they'll be a half-game back in the AFC North and own the tiebreaker.

 6. San Diego at Miami, 4:05 p.m.: The race for the AFC's sixth seed is wide open, and one of these two 4-5 contenders will be in trouble after a loss on Sunday.